Arbaaz-Mahmood/Perplexity-API/readme.md

 # Perplexity Query API

-This project is a simple server that runs on Node.js and uses Express to create an HTTP API for querying the [perplexity.ai](https://perplexity.ai) website.
-It uses Puppeteer for browser automation to interact with the website and fetch answers to user's questions.
-The server exposes a `/query` endpoint that accepts JSON POST requests with a `prompt` field.
+This project offers both a TypeScript server (Node.js and Express) and a Python script to query the [perplexity.ai](https://perplexity.ai) website and fetch answers to user's questions.
+Both implementations use browser automation: the TypeScript server uses Puppeteer, while the Python script uses Selenium.

 ## Prerequisites

-- Node.js (v14.0.0 or higher)
+- Node.js (v14.0.0 or higher) and npm (v6.14.0 or higher) for TypeScript server
-- npm (v6.14.0 or higher)
+- Python (3.6 or higher) for Python script

-## Installation
+## TypeScript Server Installation and Usage

 1. Clone the repository or download the source code.